If You Know The History

 Season 2007-2008 saw Milanda start well in Division A and any worries of getting involved in a relagation fight were soon eased and a very creditable 5th spot is achieved where the team more than held it's own for the majority of matches.
 More silverware arrives in the shape of the Vince McGlinchey trophy after an outstanding 4-1 win at McKenna Park, including a hat-trick from Martin Johnstone, sees Milanda collect their 3rd trophy in 5 seasons.

-Milanda has proved a hard team to give up and the likes of McMillan, Kevin Williamson, the only person to have been voted Player of the year three times, and Donald Leary have each given more than 20 years service, with stalwarts such as Harry Dollin and Jim Donachie not far behind that figure.
+For a number of players, Milanda has proved a hard team to give up.
+The likes of Alan McMillan, Scott Grant, Kevin Williamson - one of only two people to have been voted Player of the Year three times, Martin Johnstone being the other - and Donald Leary have each given more than 20 years service, with stalwarts such as Harry Dollin and Jim Donachie not far behind that figure.